The representing localic groupoid for a geometric theory: An overview of the Joyal--Tierney theorem

 for each $n,m,\ell \in \N$ and $i \in N$.

-There is a geometric morphism $Q \colon \Set[\PQtheory] \to \Set[\NOtheory]$ that sends the $N$ generic partial equivalence relations on $\N$ to their corresponding subquotient objects.
+There is a geometric morphism $Q \colon \Set[\PQtheory] \to \Set[\NOtheory]$ which can be defined by its action on points as in \cref{sec:points}.
+It sends the $N$ partial equivalence relations on $\N$ given by a point of $\Set[\PQtheory]$ to the $N$ corresponding subquotient objects (hence giving a point of $\Set[\NOtheory]$).
 This geometric morphism possesses many desirable properties: it is open and surjective, but also connected and locally connected (see \cite[Theorem C5.2.7]{Elephant}).
 Hence, we indeed have an open cover of $\Set[\NOtheory]$.

 Now we obtain an open cover $\overline{P}_N[\topos] \twoheadrightarrow \topos$ by taking the (bi)pullback

 Note that $\overline{P}_N[\topos]$ is not determined only by $\topos$, but by the map $L\colon \topos \to \Set[\NOtheory]$.
 This map is defined by a choice of geometric theory $\theory$ classified by $\topos$.
 (Recall that every topos classifies some geometric theory.)
 In \cref{sec:proof} we will see that $\overline{P}_N[\topos]$ is classifying topos for the theory $P[\theory]$ defined in \cref{def:locale_of_objects} (see \cref{lem:Pfortopos_and_Pfortheory_agree}).